jeromematthewcelestine/hadsge/README.md

 # hadsge
-Code for Bayesian estimation of a heterogeneous agent DSGE model (MATLAB), using the Reiter (2009) method solution method.
+Code for Bayesian estimation of a heterogeneous agent DSGE model (MATLAB) using the Reiter (2009) solution method.
 For a full description of the model and method, see https://github.com/jeromematthewcelestine/hadsge/blob/master/HADSGE.pdf.

 ## Running the code